 - Other tumors and cancers

 For decades, studies have shown that exposure to PFAS can cause cancer.
-However, despite the risk; information and warnings from those who used AFFF and those who received routine exposure to the foam.
+However, despite the risk; manufacturers withheld information and warnings from those who used AFFF and those who received routine exposure to the foam.
 As a result, firefighters and other workers have been exposed to AFFF for years and years without understanding the potential risks.

-AFFF began being commercially used in the 1960s by firefighters and at military bases to fight extremely hard to extinguish fires.
-By the end of the decade, studies had already begun to find that exposure to PFAS chemicals could cause health issues in laboratory animals, including in their testicles, liver, adrenal glands, and other organs.
+1960s: AFFF began being commercially used in the 1960s by firefighters and at military bases to fight extremely hard to extinguish fires.
+By the end of the decade, studies began to find that exposure to PFAS chemicals could cause health issues in laboratory animals, including in their testicles, liver, adrenal glands, and other organs.

 1970s: By the end of the 1970s, additional research studies were finding that the specific nature of PFAS meant that it could potentially stay in the blood of animals and humans for a long period of time.
 Despite these studies, manufacturers continued to market and sell firefighting foam without adequate warnings and precautions, and employers continued to allow its use.